-This group of attributes express administrative metadata, such as identification and versioning, for the referenced content, which could be a file on a mounted file system, a Web resource, or an object within a content management system.
+This group of attributes express administrative metadata, such as identification and versioning, for the referenced content, which could be a file on a mounted file system, a Web resource, or an object within a CMS.
 G2 flexibly supports alternative methods of identifying and locating the externally-stored content.
 For this example, the picture renditions are located in the same folder as the NewsML-G2 document.

 The two attributes of <remoteContent> available to identify and locate the content are Hyperlink (@href) and Resource Identifier Reference (@residref).
 Either one MUST be used to identify and locate the target resource.
-They MAY optionally be used together.
-Although these two attributes are superficially similar, their intended use is:
+They MAY optionally be used together, Their intended use is: